openedx/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

 #.
 In the list of topics, select the topic that you want.

 #.
-Select the name of a post to open the post in the right pane.
+Select a post title to open the complete post and its responses and comments
+   next to the above the discussion navigation pane.

 #.
-In the right pane, select the name of the discussion topic below the text of
+In the text of a post, select the name of the discussion topic to go to the
-   the post to go to the discussion inside the unit.
+   discussion inside the unit.

 .. image:: ../../../shared/students/Images/Disc_LinkToCourse.png
     :width: 800